-58. The Atwood law does nothing to add to chapter 12 requirements.
+56. The Atwood law does nothing to add to chapter 12 requirements.
 Its goal is verification of insurance as proof of financial responsibility when required.
-The purpose is to verify insurance used, not a check to see if there is insurance. insurance, four elements cited by IICMVA's "on line verification" brochure are required, based upon the need for SR-22/SR-26 records.
-EXHIBIT No. 4 Financial responsibility programs and procedures guide, IICMVA, 2015 4
+The purpose is to verify insurance used by parties duty bound to have it, not a check to see if there is insurance.
+IICMVA's "on line verification" cites five elements as part of an SR-22/SR-26 record.
+EXHIBIT No. 4 Financial responsibility programs and procedures guide, IICMVA, 2015.